Atlanta Falcons vs. New York Jets NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - The Jets rack up 276.3 yards per game, 107 fewer yards than the 383.3 the Falcons allow.

-- This season the Jets have turned the ball over eight times, six more than the Falcons' takeaways (2).
+- The Jets have turned the ball over six more times (8 total) than the Falcons have forced a turnover (2) this season.

 Home and road insights